Which one would we choose?

 Is one better priced than the other?

-Yes, the Vitality is the better value of the 2 models.
+Yes, technically the Vitality is the cheaper model.

 The Vitality has a recommended retail price of $50, whilst the Pro 100’s retail price is $70.

 When the Pro 100 first launched the average selling price was around $55 compared to $25 of the Vitality, making the Vitality the brush to opt for.

 However, over time, the prices have changed.